-In the last few years, she published several books, book chapters, and scientific papers in national and international journals in the fields of environmental humanities and digital humanities.
+In recent years, she has published several books, book chapters and scientific articles in national and international journals on environmental humanities.

 - Environmental history

 - Coordinator of the project “Introductions, invasions and control measures of plant pests in Southern Europe.
-An Interdisciplinary comparative approach from the 19th century onwards” — Hosted by the IHC and funded by the Fundação para a Ciência e Tecnologia (IF/00222/2013/CP1166/CT001). [link]
+An Interdisciplinary comparative approach from the 19th century onwards” — Hosted by the IHC and funded by the Foundation for Science and Technology (IF/00222/2013/CP1166/CT001). [link]

-- Coordinator of the project “LITESCAPE.PT – Atlas das Paisagens Literárias de Portugal Continental” — Hosted by the IELT – NOVA FCSH nd funded by the Fundação para a Ciência e Tecnologia. [link]
+- Coordinator (until 2018) of the project “LITESCAPE.PT – Atlas das Paisagens Literárias de Portugal Continental” — Hosted by the IELT – NOVA FCSH nd funded by the Foundation for Science and Technology. [link]